DioxusLabs/dioxus/packages/dioxus-lib/README.md

 component we design must take some Properties.
 For components with no explicit properties we can omit the type altogether.

 In Dioxus, all properties are memoized by default, and this implement both Clone and PartialEq.
-For props you can't clone, simply wrap the fields in a Read and Dioxus will handle the wrapping for you.
+For props you can't clone, simply wrap the fields in a ReadSignal and Dioxus will handle the wrapping for you.

 ```rust, ignore
 #[component]